Contemporary Home Seamlessly Blends KC Inspired Art Into Their Stunning Decor

 "Knowing my client's passion and priority for wonderful artwork, I wanted to create rooms that serve as galleries for both the interior and exterior visual drama," shares Conover.
-"The Best result is at once both subtle and absolutely stunning.
-This home highlights the authentic intersection of art and life and I couldn't be fore delighted to have been a part of it.
+"The result is at once both subtle and absolutely stunning.
+This home highlights the authentic intersection of art and life and I couldn't be more delighted to have been a part of it.
 This is what Seville Home does best."

 Next to the living room is the sunroom with views of the neighboring stable.
 Fabrics are sun-proof to prevent fading.
 An owl, one of the few treasures brought from the homeowner’s previous house, keeps watch.
 It was purchased in Santa Fe but is by Branson artist, Tim Cherry.
 The owl’s smooth surfaces contrast with the nap of the fabric on the couch and the lush thickness of the carpet.